 The boundaries of the D, Downtown District are below:

-The proposed standards for the Downtown District are laid out in a 62-page document published by the City of Mansfield’s Planning Department.
-You may read the Planning Department’s Downtown District document in its entirety here.
+The form-based standards of the D, Downtown District, are laid out in a document from the City of Mansfield’s Planning Department that you can read here.